Muni Metro: Market Street subway

 On February 18, 1980, the Muni Metro was officially inaugurated, with weekday N line service in the subway.
 The Metro service was implemented in phases, and the subway was served only on weekdays until 1982.
 The K Ingleside line began using the entire Metro subway on weekdays on June 11, 1980, the L Taraval and M Ocean View lines on December 17, 1980, and lastly the J Church line on June 17, 1981.
 Meanwhile, weekend service on all five lines (J, K, L, M, N) continued to use PCC cars operating on the surface of Market Street through to the Transbay Terminal, and the Muni Metro was closed on weekends.
 At the end of the service day September 19, 1982, streetcar operations on the surface of Market Street were discontinued entirely, the remaining PCC cars taken out of service, and weekend service on the five light rail lines was temporarily converted to buses.
 Finally, on November 20, 1982, the Muni Metro subway began operating seven days a week.

-At the time, there were no firm plans to revive any service on the surface of Market Street or return PCCs to regular running.
+At the time, there were no firm plans to revive any service on the surface of Market Street or return PCC cars to regular running.
 However, tracks were rehabilitated for the 1983 Historic Trolley Festival, and the inauguration of the F line, served by heritage streetcars, followed in 1995.